pkgeo-org/hydeout/_posts/2018-05-05-VectorTileWorkshop-MacOS.md

 title:  "Generating Vector Tiles using the Docker Containers for Mac OS"
 categories:
   - Vector Tiles
-last_modified_at: 2018-05-09
+last_modified_at: 2018-05-12
 ---

-In this lesson we will learn to use Docker containers to create and serve vector tiles on your local machine.
+In this lesson we will learn to use Docker containers to create and serve vector tiles on your Macintosh laptop.
 <!--more-->

 ## 1. Install Docker on MacOS ##